 We are currently undertaking internal development work on potential products for the commercial marketplace.
-We have announced the development of our non-invasive glucose monitor and our desire to obtain US Food and Drug Administration approval for the marketing of this product to the diabetic and pre-diabetic population.
+We have announced the development of our non-invasive glucose monitor and our desire to obtain US Food and Drug Administration approval for the marketing of this product.
 We have also announced the engagement of a manufacturing partner we will work with to bring this product to market.
 We will make further announcements regarding this product as development, testing, manufacturing and regulatory approval work progresses.